rpuntaie/blog/individualism_democracy.rst

-Work produces wealth, but work for someone burns a part of it for every individual, because it concentrates it and then gets unused and finally looses its value.
+Work produces wealth, but work for someone burns a part of it for every individual, because it concentrates it and then gets unused and finally loses its value.

 Work that does not have a local aim is lost.